-- Adult-directed taught time (Phonics, Maths and Literacy) - Intervention time to support physical development/communication and language and writing - Allocated carpet time (story, songs, interest session)
+- Adult-directed taught time (phonics, maths and literacy in Reception; phonics maths/or literacy in Nursery) - Intervention time to support physical development/communication and language and writing - Allocated carpet time (story, songs, interest session)

-The EYFS operates 'free-play' snack time.
+Foundation Stage will operate 'free-play' snack time, with an allocated member to over-see the provision.
 Children will be encouraged to self-serve their drinks.
-We recognise snack-time as an invaluable opportunity to develop social skills and self-care.
-Therefore, there will be opportunities for children to talk, listen and understand.
+Hardwick Primary recognises snack-time as an invaluable opportunity to develop social skills and self-care.
+There will be opportunities for children to talk, listen and understand.
 There will be targeted intervention for children that would benefit from small-group snack-time.
 Sessions will teach the importance of hand-washing and early manners.

-During CIL, where possible, the classrooms will operate 'free-play' to the outside environment.
+During CIL, the classrooms will operate 'free-play' to the outside environment.
+Children will be equipped with wellington boots during bad weather.
 Parents will be informed about the importance of outside play during transition meetings and parent workshops so they are encouraged to provide suitable clothing during winter months.